Streetlight Manifesto: 2003–2004: Everything Goes Numb

 Streetlight Manifesto's first recording consisted of a four-track demo EP, featuring the songs "Everything Went Numb", "Point/Counterpoint", "The Saddest Song" and "We Are the Few", all of which were re-recorded for their debut album.
 The line-up that recorded the demo consisted almost entirely of musicians from Bandits of the Acoustic Revolution: Josh Ansley (bass guitar), Jamie Egan (trombone and trumpet), Tomas Kalnoky (guitar and vocals), Stuart Karmatz (drums), Dan Ross (alto and baritone saxophone) and Pete Sibilia (tenor saxophone).
 The band was signed to Victory Records, the same label as Catch 22.

 After the demo was recorded Karmatz left and was replaced by Paul Lowndes and Jim Conti took the place of Pete Sibilia.
-This line-up then recorded Everything Goes Numb, but changed again before the band could perform any live shows, Jamie Egan played both trumpet and trombone, but as he would not be able to do this live Mike Soprano joined on trombone.
+This line-up then recorded Everything Goes Numb, but changed again before the band could perform any live shows.
+Jamie Egan played both trumpet and trombone while recording, but as he would not be able to do this live, Mike Soprano joined on trombone.
 Paul Lowndes had no intention to tour and was replaced by Chris Thatcher.

 2004–2007: More lineup changes and continued touring

 In September 2004, Ansley announced his departure to pursue an acting career.
 The next departure was Egan, who left on January 22, 2005, before Streetlight Manifesto began the Ska Is Dead 2 tour, headlining alongside MU330 and the Voodoo Glow Skulls.
 Delano Bonner came in to play trumpet starting on January 25, 2005, performing at Rowan University in Glassboro, New Jersey.
-Dan Ross had planned to leave after the Ska Is Dead 2 tour to pursue a business career, and was forced to leave early just before the end of the tour due to a family crisis.
+Dan Ross had planned to leave after the Ska Is Dead 2 tour to pursue a business career, but was forced to leave early just before the end of the tour due to a family crisis.
 He would later go on to teach math at Piscataway High School.
-He has been replaced by Mike Brown, whose first concert was at the start of the European tour.
+He was replaced by Mike Brown, whose first concert was at the start of the European tour.
 Brown's first concert in the United States was on May 31, 2005 in Baltimore.

 In April 2005, the band headed overseas to Europe for their first tour outside North America despite personnel difficulties, including visa trouble for various members.
 Then in October 2005, in Jacksonville, Florida, the band's van was broken into; in total around $80,000 worth of instruments, merchandise, and personal belongings were stolen.
 Following the burglary and theft, the band was forced to cancel their following four shows.
 In November 2005, they were robbed again, in Paris, France, and the band lost "the one expensive piece of equipment that wasn't stolen in last month's debacle, a 24 track hard drive recorder we've been using to document our live shows."
 Sometime between December 3, 2006 and July 3, 2007, Delano Bonner left the band.
 Sometime before the recording of Somewhere in the Between, Matt Stewart took over for Bonner.